ahovington/personal-finance-app/README.md

     - Purchase breakdown, ability to change from category to subcategory.

 - Add additinal data sources.
-    - Add UP transaction data. (partially complete)
+    - Add UP transaction data. (partially complete).
+    - Add dropdown to select from accounts.
+    - Implement the date range for UP.